The Kings Ferry Ltd. General Conditions of Carriage

 - “stop” means any coach or railway station or air or sea port or stop where a service is to be joined or left or through which a service may pass.

-- “ticket” means any ticket, including emergency tickets, issued by us, or on our behalf, which evidences our agreement to carry or arrange for the carriage of any person, including the services on which travel is permitted and the fare payable.
+- “ticket” means any ticket issued by us, or on our behalf, which evidences our agreement to carry or arrange for the carriage of any person, including the services on which travel is permitted and the fare payable.

 - ‘timetables’ The times published are those which the management of The Kings Ferry Ltd has good reason to believe coaches will maintain, but incidents may arise which cannot be foreseen or avoided.
 Liability cannot be accepted for losses arising from failure to adhere to the timetable except in cases of negligence or misconduct by an employee of The Kings Ferry Ltd.